bokeh/bokeh/sphinx/source/docs/user_guide/notebook.rst

 ``notebook_handle=True`` is passed to |show| then a handle object is returned.
 This handle object can be used with the |push_notebook| function to update the plot with any recent changes to plots properties, data source values, etc.
-But `notebook handle` is only supported in Jupyter, not supported by Zeppelin yet.
+This `notebook handle` functionality is only supported in classic Jupyter notebooks and is not implemented in JupyterLab or Zeppelin yet.

 The following screenshots walk through the basic usage of notebook handles.